 McCormick is a faculty member in the Kinesiology, Athletics and Dance Department and has taught and coached at SRJC since the Fall of 2000.
-McCormick was also SRJC’s head women’s water polo coach for 14 years.
+McCormick has also coached SRJC’s water polo teams for 15 years.

 Prior to taking over the men’s swim and dive program in 2001, McCormick was an English teacher at Piner High School, in Santa Rosa, CA where she was also the head swim coach for six years.
-She has been coaching swimming for over 25 years including positions with the Santa Rosa Neptunes, Piner and Florin High School, and the UC Davis women’s team.
+She has been coaching swimming for over 30 years including positions with the Santa Rosa Neptunes, Piner and Florin High Schools, and the UC Davis women’s team.

 McCormick went undefeated in the North Bay League as a varsity swimmer at Montgomery High School.
 After graduation she was an All American backstroker for the Bear Cubs, and later transferred to finished her swimming career at the University of California, Davis.
 As an Aggie McCormick was team captain as well as an All Conference and All Academic Athlete.